Minestom/Hephaistos/README.md

 Made in Kotlin, it is accessible for all languages that run on the JVM.
 As it is in Kotlin, this means your project may have to add a new dependency on the Kotlin runtime library.

+Hephaistos can read NBT from SNBT, binary format or (with additional dependencies) JSON.
+See more in the "parsing" section below for more information.

 ## NBT
 Based on the up-to-date specs present at [Wiki.vg](https://wiki.vg/NBT) and on the [Minecraft Wiki](https://minecraft.gamepedia.com/NBT_format#TAG_definition).